-Budgetary procedures are established pursuant to 1968 PA 2, MCL 141.421, which requires the Board of County Road Commissioners to approve a budget for the County Road Fund.
+Budgetary procedures are established pursuant to 1968 PA 2, MCL 141.421, which requires the Board of County Road Commissioners to approve a budget for the county Road Fund.
 Pursuant to the Act, the Road Commission's chief financial officer prepares and submits a proposed operating budget to the Board of Road Commissioners for its review and consideration.
-The Board does not conduct a public budget hearing; the budget is submitted to the county and included in its public hearing.
-The budget is amended as necessary during the year, and is approved by the Board.
+The Board conducts a public budget hearing.
+The budget is amended as necessary during the year and is approved by the Board.
 The budget is prepared on the modified accrual basis of accounting, which is the same basis as the financial statements.